dbpedia/databus/API.md

 Navigate to the settings tab on your account page and scroll to the 'API Keys' section.
 Enter a display name for your API key (this is only for better distinguishability) and click 'Create' to create the key.
 You can use the copy icon on the API key to copy the key value to your clipboard.

-Use any API key in the `X-Api-Token` header of your API calls to authenticate yourself.
+Use any API key in the `x-api-key` header of your API calls to authenticate yourself.

 The following examples of the API usage use a non-existing example databus at `https://databus.example.org`.
 The user performing the requests will be John who is using the namespace `john`.
 John has already created an API token on his account page with a value of `27b29848-69c6-4eaf`.